asparks1987/UISP-NOC/docs/CADDY.md

 # TLS, Caddy, and Reverse Proxying

 Caddy ships alongside the UISP NOC container to terminate TLS, publish the dashboard on ports 80/443, and optionally expose the embedded Gotify instance on its own hostname.
-The application can also instruct Caddy to request Let’s Encrypt certificates via the admin API when the optional TLS UI is enabled.
+The application can also instruct Caddy to request Let's Encrypt certificates via the admin API when the optional TLS UI is enabled, which keeps the Android companion app from throwing certificate warnings in its locked-down WebView.

 ---